Theories

 Truth in a case

 Both notions of truth and falsehood apply only to one particular case at hand.
 It can also happen that the theory makes no prediction whatsoever.
-This occurs, e.g., when the premises of the theory are not fulfilled.
+This occurs, for example, when the premises of the theory are not fulfilled.
 For example, an inhabitant of the central Sahara may never observe a drop of rain.
 Thus, she or he will not be able to apply the theory that sunshine with rain yields a rainbow.
-Even when the premises of a theory are fulfilled, the theory can fail to make a prediction when its conclusions are not grounded.
-In all of these cases, the theory can be called neither true nor false.
+In this case, the theory can be called neither true nor false.

 True Theories